 Credit Score Calculation

-A credit score, also known as your FICO score, is a snapshot of the information in your credit report.
+A credit score is a snapshot of the information in your credit report.
+A common type of credit score is the FICO score, named for the Fair Isaac Corporation that developed it.
 Credit bureaus calculate the score based on the amount of money you owe, your payment history, the length of your credit history, how much new credit your have and the types of credit you have.
-Each category is weighted -- your payment history and the amount you owe influence your score more than the number of new accounts you have.
+Each category is weighted – your payment history and the amount you owe influence your score more than the number of new accounts you have.
 Your score changes over time based on how you use credit.

 While applying for a personal loan has a small effect on your credit score, if you accept the loan, the amount you borrow and your payment history on the account will have a greater impact on the overall score.
 Taking out a personal loan increases the amount of money you owe and changes your overall debt-to-income ratio.
 The greater that ratio, the lower your score and the less likely you are to get new credit.
 Repaying the loan on time and according to the terms of the lender prevents you from losing more points on your credit score and in time will help you add points due to your excellent payment history.